Skip to main content

 Thankfully, Apple offers steady improvements in this area.
 Most notably, the company made a small yet infinitely helpful tweak that groups alternate versions of the same album into one view.
 Think explicit versus non-explicit versions, deluxe editions, and so on, so you’re no longer inundated by confusing repeats as you scroll through the library.

 This section of the Music app is like a magazine.
-It’s an editorially-curated collection of sections, like Trending, Music by Mood, Daily Top 100, Just Updated, etc. Unlike traditional browse sections in music-streaming apps, which focus exclusively on letting you drill down into the content via categories like artist or genre, Apple Music’s browse feature is more reminiscent of the homepage of the company’s App Store — hand-picked suggestions that help you discover something new from among that massive 50 million-track music vault.
+It’s an editorially curated collection of sections, like Trending, Music by Mood, Daily Top 100, Just Updated, etc. Unlike traditional browse sections in music-streaming apps, which focus exclusively on letting you drill down into the content via categories like artist or genre, Apple Music’s browse feature is more reminiscent of the homepage of the company’s App Store — handpicked suggestions that help you discover something new from among that massive 50 million-track music vault.
 You can still browse by traditional categories if you like; it’s just that the Music app buries these options further down in the browse section.

 What gets highlighted will partially depend on your listening habits and likes, but much like the Listen Now section, it has a time-of-day component, too.
 Around the noon hour, we were offered a collection of playlists under the heading Hit the Gym.
-We’d probably have preferred one called Making Lunch, but then again, the gym inspiration is probably healthier.
+We’d probably have preferred one called Making Lunch, but then again, the gym inspiration is perhaps healthier.

-You will start to notice that Apple Music tends to double up on the names that it likes.
+You will notice that Apple Music tends to double up on the names that it likes.
 For instance, within the Hit the Gym playlist group, we found a 50-song playlist called Pop Workout.
 And yet, that’s also the name of an Apple Music radio station, which features much of the same content.

 Speaking of radio …